millskyle/BRMesh_homeassistant/README.md

 I had an issue with flashing my ESP32 (I'm pretty new to Arduino IDE...maybe this is obvious), but I had to go to Tools > Partition Scheme and change it to "Huge APP (3MB...)" or I got a "sketch too large" error.

 ## Known issues
-### White temperature
-My light did not have color temperature, so I've omitted it as I could not decode the BRMesh payload for such commands without owning a compatible light.
-It should be possible to modify this if the payloads can be obtained.

 ### Incorrect States
 The ESP tries to keep track of and report the correct state of the lights to HomeAssistant, but since the lights don't communicate (only receive broadcast commands), there's no way to tell if a light received the command sent to it, or if it has been changed via another method (e.g. the BRMesh app).
 Thus the state reported in Home Assistant should not be taken as absolute truth about the state of the light.